Photoacid: Photoacid generators

 Applications of these photoacids include photolithography and catalysis of the polymerization of epoxides.

+Ortho-nitrobenzylesters are a charge-neutral family of photoacid generators.
+Upon irradiation, they release sulfonic acids.

 Photoacids

 An example of a photoacid which undergoes excited-state proton transfer without prior photolysis is the fluorescent dye pyranine (8-hydroxy-1,3,6-pyrenetrisulfonate or HPTS).

 The Förster cycle was proposed by Theodor Förster and combines knowledge of the ground state acid dissociation constant (pK_{a}), absorption, and fluorescence spectra to predict the pK_{a} in the excited state of a photoacid.

 The name photoacid can be abbreviated PAH, where the H does not stand for a word starting with H, but rather for a proton which is lost when the molecule reacts as a Brønsted acid.
 This use of PAH should not be confused with other meanings of PAH in chemistry and in medicine.

+Related phenomena

+Photogenerated bases are a related topic.